IAN MORTIMER

 [my personal desire or need to make said journey]

 Personally, I cannot make the above balance swing to the right with regard to flying.
 The one in 15,000 chance of dying in an aircraft over the course of twenty years, taking just two flights per year, might be small; but when multiplied by the fear of being in a crashing aircraft - total annihilation, which I frankly have difficulty treating as a small matter - the left-hand side of this balance is weighty.
 Thus the need or desire to fly (on the right-hand side of the balance) has to be very great in order to make the flying justifiable.
-On the other hand, the desiribility of being able to drive a car thirteen miles into the city and watch a film, buy things, get books for work etc is very significant, and amounts to a great 'need', so although the risk of a fatal crash is far greater than that of flying, I take it.
+On the other hand, the desiribility of being able to drive a car thirteen miles into the city and watch a film, buy things, get books for work etc is very significant, and amounts to a great 'need', so I take the risk.
 Having done so, and often, my fear of the crash event has diminished, so the decision is, in many ways, already made; I don't need to think about it.
 Hence I drive a car and don't fly.
 I've never had enough need to forget my concerns for my own self-preservation with regard to flying.
+Of course, in the case of an emergency - if one of my children was in need of being flown back from abroad for urgent medical help, for instance - then the balance might well swing in favour of flying.

 This is why I say a refusal to fly is not irrational.
 It is totally rational - the prioritisation of the character of an eventuality over its statistical probability.
 To say it is irrational implies it we should prioritise probability over all other eventualities, not just life-and-death issues.
 That's cynical.
 On that basis, no one should play the lottery because they should prioritise the chances of losing over the joy of winning.
 The UK government should have allowed everyone to eat BSE-infected meat because there was only a small risk of vCJD.
 If we all thought that way, none of us would attempt anything challenging, rewarding or difficult because the chances of success are too small.
 There is more to life than statistics.
 Very simply, if you are worried about being in an airborne calamity, and you can't or don't want to overcome that fear because the rewards of doing so are not great enough, then don't fly.
 Overcoming your fear won't make you any safer.